FutureShockco/steem-auth-vue/docs/meeray-transactions.md

 ### Approve a Node

-Approve a node for the Echelon network:
+Approve a node for the Meeray network:

 ```js
 async function approveNode(target) {